ledyba/language-krkr/README.md

  To create Krkr game, you can use 2 languages, TJS and KAG:

  - TJS: JavaScript like language.
- - KAG: Scenario script.
+ - KAG: scenario scripts.

-This library only implements a TJS parser now.
+This library only provides a TJS parser now.
 Implementing a KAG parser is also planned for future, of course.

 ## 0. Prerequisites